 The McCarthy Reagh branch rose to become the Princes of Carbery in what is now southwestern County Cork in the 13th century.
 It is generally thought that Donal Reagh MacCarthy, the 5th Prince of Carbery, a quo MacCarthy Reagh, son of Donal Glas was the first to use Reagh is his surname.
 From this early listing, each subsequent prince continued to use Reagh in one form or another.
 As far as the early princes are concerned, we know very little.
 However from Finghin MacCarthy Reagh, the 8th Prince of Carbery from 1477 to his death in 1505, a solid genealogy has been determined.

-Important Dates for the MacCarty family
+Early History of the MacCarty family

 This web page shows only a small excerpt of our MacCarty research.
 Another 127 words (9 lines of text) covering the years 1446, 1646, 1455, 1492, 1492, 1490, 1640, 1628, 1594, 1665, 1694, 1668, 1734, 1698, 1769, 1733 and 1734 are included under the topic Early MacCarty History in all our PDF Extended History products and printed products wherever possible.